javascript-tutorial/en.javascript.info/1-js/2-first-steps/20-object-methods/article.md

 func.call(obj, 1, 2, 3)
 ```

-...Except that the `call` sets "this" of course!
+They both call `func` with arguments `1`, `2` and `3`.
+The only difference is that `call` also sets `"this"`.

-That's handy when we want to use a function in the context of different objects, but do not want to actually assign it to them.
+The method `func.call` is used when we'd like to use a function in the context of different objects, but do not want to actually assign it to them.
+We'll see more examples of it soon.

 ### "func.apply"

-There's also a similar syntax:
+There's also a similar method `func.apply`:

 ```js
 func.apply(context, args)
 ```

-It does the same as `call`: executes the function providing `context` as `this`, but where `call` awaits a list of arguments, `apply` awaits a single array of arguments.
+It does the same as `call`: executes the function providing `context` as `this`, but where `call` awaits a list of arguments, `apply` awaits an array.

 These two calls do the same: